Why Your Last Mile Feels Like a Never-Ending Road Trip

 Track and notify Your shoppers will receive SMS notifications and access to our truck tracking app so they can see exactly when their delivery will arrive. |

 Customer-centric last mile solutions We treat your shoppers as if they are our own.
 Our customer support team works up to 7 days a week, including holidays.
-We cover live phone, chat, social and email support channels. |
+We cover live chat, social, and email support channels. |

 Efficient routing solutions Our delivery software is uniquely powered by route optimization software and the concept of dynamic clusters, enhancing the efficiency and sustainability of our delivery routes. |

-Sustainable logistics GoBolt has a deep commitment to sustainability.
-Our goal is to provide brands with electric last mile solutions.
-And our mission is to provide carbon-neutral first party deliveries. |
+Sustainable logistics GoBolt has a deep commitment to sustainability, providing brands with electric last mile solutions and carbon-neutral first party deliveries. |

 Final notes on last mile carriers